 The Project site is located in the southeastern portion of Sacramento County on approximately 2,669 acres, adjacent to the east side of the City of Rancho Cordova.
 Grant Line Road extends along the Project's western boundary.
 The eastern side of the Project site abuts Carson Creek.
-The northern boundary of the Project site is Glory Lane, an unimproved two-lane gravel road that intersects Grant Line Road just south of
+The northern boundary of the Project site is Glory Lane, an unimproved two-lane gravel road that intersects Grant Line Road just south of Douglas Road.

-Douglas Road.
 The Kiefer Landfill and the Landfill's 2,000 ft. buffer zone are southwest of the Project site.
-The Property which contains the Project site consists of APNs 073-0040-020 through -026, 073-0040-029, 073-0050-023, and 073-0050-052.

-As noted above, the Cordova Hills project site is comprised of approximately 2,669± acres and is generally located east of Grant Line Road at its intersection with Glory Lane.
-As identified on the U.S. Geological Survey "Buffalo Creek, California" 7.5' topographic quadrangle map, the project site consists of portions of Sections 13, 14, and most of Section 23 in Township 8 North, Range 7 East, and the western half of Section 18 in Township 8 North, Range 8 East of the Mount Diablo Base and Meridian.
+The Property that contains the Project site consists of APNs 073-0040-020 through -026, 073-0040-029, 073-0050-023, and 073-0050-052.
+As identified on the U.S. Geological Survey "Buffalo Creek, California" 7.5' topographic quadrangle map, the project site consists of portions of Sections 13, 14, and most of Section 23 in Township 8 North, Range 7 East, and the western half of Section 18 in Township 8 North, Range 8 East, Mount Diablo Base and Meridian.